0hhh/QuantBot-Xtractor/README.md

-# 📈 Quant-Xtractor
+# 📈 QuantBot-Xtractor

-**Quant-Xtractor** is a Python-based data collection and analysis system for real-time market intelligence.
+**QuantBot-Xtractor** is a Python-based data collection and analysis system for real-time market intelligence.
 It scrapes Twitter/X for Indian stock market discussions, processes the data, and converts it into quantitative signals for trading insights.

 ---